DePayFi/widgets/README.md

 - `ethereum`
 - `bsc` (Binance Smart Chain)

+`token`

+The address of the token you want to receive.

+Use our [payment configurator](https://depay.fi/documentation/payments#payment-configurator) in order to simplify configuring this.

-`amount`
+`amount` (Optional)

 The amount of tokens you want to receive.
-Needs to be passed as a number e.g. `20`.
-If passed as string the widget will asume it's a `BigNumber`.
+Needs to be passed as a human readable number e.g. `20`.

 The `BigNumber` of that amount will be calculated internally including finding the right amount of decimals for the given token.
 So please just pass the amount in a human readable form as Number/Decimal: e.g. `20` for 20 USDT or `20.25` etc.

-`token`

-The address of the token you want to receive.

-Use our [payment configurator](https://depay.fi/documentation/payments#payment-configurator) in order to simplify configuring this.
+If you do not pass an amount, the user will be able to select an amount within the widget.

 `receiver`